-COVID impacts fan numbers at Stadium Queensland venues
+COVID impacts fan numbers at Stadiums Queensland venues

-The 2019/20 fiscal year saw Stadium Queensland venues welcome 2.6 million patrons, down from 4.2 million in 2018/19 while recording a $9 million operating loss.
+The 2019/20 fiscal year saw Stadiums Queensland venues welcome 2.6 million patrons, down from 4.2 million in 2018/19 while recording a $9 million operating loss.

 The agency's annual report, tabled in the Queensland Parliament prior to the recent state election, noted the cost of managing events rose because of the additional COVID-19 regulations and hygiene requirements, while its expenses rose because of "maintaining large depreciating venues".